The Politics Shed- A Free Text Book for all students of Politics.

 Comparison :Interpretations & debates of the US Supreme Court & civil rights

 Judicial power has rarely been more contested than it is in the 2020s.
-Many people, including figures within the current Conservative government, believe the judicial branch has become too ‘expansive’, that is to say, that judges go beyond the legal and constitutional remit of an independent judiciary that settles disputes fairly.
+Many people, including figures within the Conservative party, believe the judicial branch has become too ‘expansive’, that is to say, that judges go beyond the legal and constitutional remit of an independent judiciary that settles disputes fairly.
 Instead, they have taken on the responsibility of overseeing parliament’s legislative actions and of supervising the executive’s exercise of its lawful powers — in the words of Prospect Magazine’s Alexander Horne (August 2021), ‘failing to respect the legislature’s final authority, or the executive’s exercise of its powers’.

 Factors contributing to claims that judges have become ‘too powerful’ include: